FRANKOMA MARKS AND CLAYS

 One of the most important points about collecting Frankoma pottery is to identify a pieces' age according to what type of clay was used.
 Determining this can have a large impact on pricing an item.

-John Frank worked with clay from different loctions in Oklahoma and he settled on a deposit of tan clay from Ada, Oklahoma.
+John Frank worked with clay from different locations in Oklahoma and he settled on a deposit of tan clay from Ada, Oklahoma.
 Frankoma used this clay from 1933 until 1954 and collectors refer to it as Ada Clay.
 Mr. Frank discovered this deposit of clay while teaching at the University of Oklahoma, which he used for his art classes.
 This clay had to be extracted from the ground similar to digging trenches.
 Over the years the quality of this clay declined past an acceptable level.
 Tree branches and other trash built up, which had to be cleared before more clay was extracted.
 Then, the clay had to be hauled 150 miles by truck to Sapulpa.

 In late 1954, the company switched to a brick red firing clay which was several miles from the factory in Sapulpa, Oklahoma.
 This clay was extracted from Sugar Loaf Hill and is referred to as Sapulpa clay.
 A local brick manufacturer used this deposit for making bricks.
-This mineral rich clay significantly changed the appearance of many of the glazes, especially the rutile ones (Prairie Green, Woodland Moss, Peach Glow, Desert Gold, Brown Satin).
+This mineral rich clay significantly changed the appearance of many of the glazes, especially the rutile glazes.
+(Prairie Green, Woodland Moss, Peach Glow, Desert Gold, Brown Satin).

 Further, during the 1980's, the clay was infused with additives which affected the color.
 This changed it from red to a light pink or a light orange.